gbv/jskos-api/jskos-api.md

 value SHOULD be 20.
 Paging can be controlled with request parameter **`page`**, starting with the default value `page=1`.

-Links to previous, next, first, and last pages *must* be included in the HTTP `Link` header:
+Links to previous, next, first, and last pages MUST be included in the HTTP `Link` header:

     Link: <https://example.org/v1/schemes?page=2&limit=20>; rel="next",
           <https://example.org/v1/schemes?page=2&limit=3>; rel="last",
           <https://example.org/v1/schemes?limit=20>; rel="first"

-The total number of items should also be sent back with the HTTP Header `X-Total-Count`.
+The total number of items SHOULD also be sent back with the HTTP Header `X-Total-Count`.

+## unique

 The special request parameter **`unique`** (set to any value but `0` or the empty string) can be used to transform a list result into either a single item